awolverp/cachebox/APIReference.md

 - key
 - default (*optional*)

-Searches for a key-value in the cache and returns it.
+Searches for a key-value in the cache and returns it (and increase the frequently counter).

 Unlike `__getitem__`, if the key-value not found, returns `default`.